Selecting a Professional Contractor

 - A roofing contractor business license showing that the company has been in operation for a minimum of two years, issued by a Colorado municipality or jurisdiction that requires a test for licensing; or roofing contractor business licenses showing that the company has been in business for at least two years issued by two Colorado municipalities that do not require a test for licensing.

-- A current Colorado Worker’s Compensation Certificate reflecting roofing or sheet metal classification.
+- Documentation of current Colorado Worker's Compensation Coverage reflecting roofing or sheet metal classifications.

 - A certificate of insurance showing general liability protection of at least $500,000.00.